godotengine/godot-docs/classes/class_navigation.rst

 Description
 -----------

 Provides navigation and pathfinding within a collection of :ref:`NavigationMesh<class_NavigationMesh>`\ es.
-By default, these will be automatically collected from child :ref:`NavigationMeshInstance<class_NavigationMeshInstance>` nodes, but they can also be added on the fly with :ref:`navmesh_add<class_Navigation_method_navmesh_add>`.
+By default, these will be automatically collected from child :ref:`NavigationMeshInstance<class_NavigationMeshInstance>` nodes.
 In addition to basic pathfinding, this class also assists with aligning navigation agents with the meshes they are navigating on.

-**Note:** The current navigation system has many known issues and will not always return optimal paths as expected.
-These issues will be fixed in Godot 4.0.

 Tutorials
 ---------